Search This Blog

 Sunday, October 13, 2024

-Knowing How to Drive is Crucial to Avoid Being Defeated by Long Jacks
+Knowing How to Drive is Vital to Avoid Being Defeated by Long Jacks

 The most popular strategy in lawn bowls is to consistently play long ends.
-The smallest deficiency in a person’s bowling delivery is exaggerated when the shot that must be played is a heavy one.
+The smallest deficiency in an opponent's bowling delivery is exaggerated when the shot that must be played is a heavy one.
 Moreover, many bowlers just don’t have the physical strength to bowl one long end after another.

 The best defense is to get very good at rolling the jack very short and getting very good at drawing to very short jacks, to keep possession of the mat so you can make most ends short.
 But there is another element to this strategy that is too frequently ignored.

-No matter how skilled your side may be sometimes your opponents will get the closest bowls.
+No matter how skilled your side may be, sometimes your opponents will get the closer bowls.
 On these occasions, you must be able to dependably deliver a weighted shot to break up that head.

 This is how to get it right!

 First, delivering a weighted shot that disrupts a head does not demand great strength.
-When they try to break up a head, even a head only 21-23 meters beyond the mat, as the ones we are talking about will be, most players swing too hard.
+When one tries to break up a head, especially those only 21-23 meters beyond the mat, as the ones we are talking about will be, most players swing too hard.
 The bowl then misses and finishes in the forward ditch.
 You should deliver the bowl that will disrupt a short end with the weight required to travel somewhere between 27- 32 meters, whatever is comfortable for you, BUT that weight, whatever you choose, must be precise and consistent.

-Second, you must study, before you need the information, by what fraction you must narrow your normal draw angle so it crosses the center line at a distance of 21-23 beyond the mat. depending on the surface this will be between 1/3 and 1/4 of your normal draw angle.
+Second, you must study, before you need the information, by what fraction you must narrow your normal draw angle so it crosses the center line at a distance of 21-23 beyond the mat.
+Depending on the playing surface this will be between 1/3 and 1/4 of your normal draw angle.

 Thursday, October 3, 2024

-Delivering a Useful Back Bowl is at least Five Times Easier than a Useful Blocke
+Delivering a Useful Back Bowl is at least Five Times Easier than a Useful Blocker

 On the other hand, putting in strategically placed back bowls was at least five times easier than bowling a successful block shot.